kasdar23/jdi-light/source/includes/_introduction.md

 <a href='https://github.com/jdi-testing/jdi-light/blob/master/jdi-performance/src/main/java/org/mytests/uiobjects/example/site/sections/ContactForm.java' target="_blank">Contact Form</a>

 ## Start new project with JDI
+You can Start new Test Automation Project with JDI in seconds Just download one the templates from <a href='https://github.com/jdi-templates' target="_blank">Github > jdi-light</a> <br/>

 ## How to improve your Selenium project with new capabilities in few minutes
 ## Logging and Reporting